 The short version: Most TikTok accounts are structured for an era when creative was scarce.
 AI performance creative produces 12 to 20 variants per sprint, and a structure built for 4 variants a month cannot test it.
 The structure below feeds an AI pipeline correctly: 3-layer hierarchy, behavior-themed ad sets, 3 to 5 variants per ad set, weekly graveyard cycle.
-Same as what we run in client accounts dropping CPA 50%.
+Same as what we run in client accounts, where CPA drops 30 to 60%.

-The symptom is consistent.
-You install the AI creative pipeline.
-The team starts producing 20 variants a week.
-The TikTok account, structured for the old volume, has 6 ad sets and a habit of running 1 to 2 ads per ad set.
-You upload the 20 variants, and within a week 15 of them have spent under $20 and gathered no signal.
-The algorithm never learned about them.
-The CPA gain you expected is invisible because the structure killed the test before it ran.
+The symptom is always the same.
+You install the pipeline, the team starts shipping 20 variants a week, but the account was still built for the old volume of 6 ad sets at 1 to 2 ads each.
+You upload the 20, and within a week 15 of them have spent under $20 and learned nothing, which means the algorithm never really saw them.
+The CPA gain you were promised never shows up, because the structure killed the test before it could run.

 This post is the structure we use in client accounts to fix that.
-It is opinionated.
-It is not the only valid setup.
-It is the one that consistently produces 30 to 60% CPA improvements when the creative pipeline upgrade is real.
+It is opinionated, and it is not the only valid setup, but it is the one that consistently produces 30 to 60% CPA improvements when the pipeline is shipping 12-plus variants a week.

 Why old account structures fail with AI volume